๐Ÿ”ฆ Belize ATM Cave: Firsthand Review & Tips

 Lists By Lukiih is readers-supported.
 When you buy with my affiliate link, I may earn a small commission.
 Thanks!

-The ATM Cave was the highlight of my Belize trip.
-It plunges four miles deep into the earth and requires hiking, climbing, spelunking, and swimming, making it a great adventure.
+• The cave plunges four miles deep into the earth and requires hiking, climbing, spelunking, and swimming, making it a great adventure.

 Phones and cameras are prohibited, so you won’t see recent, unofficial photos of the ATM Cave.